AppHouseKitchen/AlDente-Charge-Limiter/README.md

 * 2016 MacBook Pro 15"
 * 2016 MacBook 12"
 * 2015 MacBook 12"

+## Limited functionality on MacBooks from 2015 and older:
+For AlDente to work on older MacBooks you have to activate the feature "USE OLD SMC KEY (INTEL)".
+Allow Discharge is not available on older devices.
 * 2015 MacBook Pro 13"
 * 2014 MacBook Air 13"
 * 2014 MacBook Pro 15"